wolfgang101/include-mastodon-feed/readme.txt

 * No screenshots

 == Changelog ==

+= 2.0.0 =
+* feat: introducing the "Mastodon Feed" Gutenberg block - backwards compatible... shortcode will always be supported too
+* feat: increased required PHP version to 8.2 since there are no security updates for any version 8.1 or less
+* fix: INCLUDE_MASTODON_FEED_CACHE_DURATION constant name

 = 1.17.0 =
 * feat: added server side caching (see included `config-example.php` for global CACHE and CACHE_DURATION settings1). `cache` can be set as short code param as well.